 - After each writer is done, judges give (very brief) verbal feedback and secretly record a numeric score out of five.
 One point over-all will be deducted if an author goes over the allotted three minutes.

 - The judges keep a private score for each piece.
 At the end of the night, the contestant with the highest score wins.
 In the event of a tie, the audience selects the winner through an “Applause-O-Meter” test as determined by the judges.

 - Past winners have performed their works for the Business in the Arts Awards Ceremony, the Currier Museum, and on-air at NHPR.
-Among other prizes, the ultimate winner gets free entrance to Writers' Day 2016 (the region's largest literary conference) where they will read the winning work before an audience of publishers, editors, agents, and fellow writers.
+Among other prizes, the ultimate winner gets free entrance to The 603 Conference (the region’s largest literary conference) where they will read the winning work before an audience of publishers, editors, agents, and fellow writers.